 It would be a pity to lose all these rewards because of sins.

-Make this Ramadan a turning point in your life by making a promise to Allah that you will bring postive changes into your life and stick to it, especially during this month of repentance.
+Make this Ramadan a turning point in your life by making a promise to Allah that you will bring positive changes into your life and stick to it, especially during this month of repentance.

 One of the things that can really keep you going during the month of Ramadan is to read the stories of the Prophet Muhammad SAW.
-Ramadan is an eventful month and you'd be surprised to know that several important events took place within the month of Ramadan itself, like the revelation of the Quran to Prophet Muhammad SAW.
+Ramadan is an eventful month and you'd be surprised to know that several important events took place within the month of Ramadan itself, as the revelation of the Quran to Prophet Muhammad SAW.

-Reconnecting to the history of our religion is something that will not only motivate you spiritually, but also give meaning to all the good deeds which you been told to practice ever since you were young.
+Reconnecting to the history of our religion is something that will not only motivate you spiritually but also give meaning to all the good deeds which you been told to practice ever since you were young.